incognitochain/go-incognito-sdk-v2/tutorials/docs/accounts/submit_key.md

 ---
 # Full-nodes' Cache
 The benefits of increased privacy are not without costs.
 Retrieving output coins is one of the most prominent.
 In Privacy V1, a user's output coins all have the same public key, which is the user's public key.
 In this approach, a full node's database can effortlessly aggregate these output coins.
 When a user requests all of his or her output coins, the full-node only needs to look for those that have the same public key.
 Because we used one-time addresses to enhance receiver anonymity in Privacy V2, this no longer holds true.
 Different public keys will now be assigned to each of a user's output coins.
 As a result, the full-node is unable to determine if two output coins belong to the same or separate users.
-As a consequence, the full-node will be unable to respond to a user's request for his/her output coins.
+And thus, the full-node will be unable to respond to a user's request for his/her output coins.

 One approach is for full-nodes to cache a user's output coins once the user submits his or her privateOTA key, allowing for quicker retrieval.
 The full-node may then scan each output coin and identify if it belongs to this user or not.
 However, determining whether a coin belongs to a user is costly.
-As a result, the full-node is designed with two modes of operation.
+Therefore, we designed a full-node with two modes of operation.
 * **Default mode**: after the user's keys are submitted, the full-node only caches the user's output coins.
 As a result, any output coins V2 received prior to the submission of the privateOTA key will not be stored in the full-node's cache.
 If a user wishes to use this mode, he/she must submit his/her key before the first output coin arrives.
 * **Enhanced mode**: the full-node will re-scan the database and add all output coins of a user into its cache.